Mohamed Atta: United States

-Atta began flight training on 6 July 2000, and continued training nearly every day.
+Atta began flight training on July 6, 2000, and continued training nearly every day.
 By the end of July, both Atta and al-Shehhi did solo flights.
 Atta earned his private pilot certificate in September, and then he and al-Shehhi decided to switch flight schools.
 Both enrolled at Jones Aviation in Sarasota and took training there for a brief time.
 They had problems following instructions and were both very upset when they failed their Stage 1 exam.
 They inquired about multi-engine planes and told the instructor that "they wanted to move quickly, because they had a job waiting in their country upon completion of their training in the U.S." In mid-October, Atta and al-Shehhi returned to Huffman Aviation to continue training.
 In November 2000, Atta earned his instrument rating, and then a commercial pilot's license in December from the Federal Aviation Administration.

 Atta continued with flight training that included solo flights and simulator time.
-On 22 December, Atta and al-Shehhi applied to Eagle International for large jet and simulator training for McDonnell Douglas DC-9 and Boeing 737-300 models.
-On 26 December, Atta and al-Shehhi needed a tow for their rented Piper Cherokee on a taxiway of Miami International Airport after the engine shut down.
-On 29 and 30 December, Atta and al-Shehhi went to the Opa-locka Airport where they practiced on a Boeing 727 simulator, and they obtained Boeing 767 simulator training from Pan Am International on 31 December.
+On December 22, Atta and al-Shehhi applied to Eagle International for large jet and simulator training for McDonnell Douglas DC-9 and Boeing 737-300 models.
+On December 26, Atta and al-Shehhi needed a tow for their rented Piper Cherokee on a taxiway of Miami International Airport after the engine shut down.
+On December 29 and 30, Atta and al-Shehhi went to the Opa-locka Airport where they practiced on a Boeing 727 simulator, and they obtained Boeing 767 simulator training from Pan Am International on December 31.
 Atta purchased cockpit videos for Boeing 747-200, Boeing 757-200, Airbus A320 and Boeing 767-300ER models via mail-order from Sporty's Pilot Shop in Batavia, Ohio, in November and December 2000.

-Records on Atta's cellphone indicated that he phoned the Moroccan embassy in Washington on 2 January 2001, just before Shehhi flew to the country.
-Atta flew to Spain two days later, on 4 January, to coordinate with bin al-Shibh, and returned to the United States on 10 January.
+Records on Atta's cellphone indicated that he phoned the Moroccan embassy in Washington on January 2, 2001, just before al-Shehhi flew to the country.
+Atta flew to Spain two days later, on January 4, to coordinate with bin al-Shibh, and returned to the United States on January 10.
 He then traveled to Lawrenceville, Georgia, where he and al-Shehhi visited an LA Fitness Health Club.
 During that time Atta flew out of Briscoe Field in Lawrenceville with a pilot, and Atta and either the pilot or al-Shehhi flew around the Atlanta area.